mnordseth/enet2mqtt/README.md

 # Enet2mqtt
 Python library for communicating with the Gira / Jung eNet Smart Home Server (https://www.enet-smarthome.com/), and a mqtt forwarder to integrate eNet Smart Home devices with Home Assistant.

 ## Installation
 First, you need to make a docker image.
 - Enter the correct information in the `start.sh`.
+	- `./usr/local/bin/python3.7 enet2mqtt.py --enet_user [ENTER USERNAME] --enet_passwd [ENTER PASSWORD]  [IP ENET SERVER] 127.0.0.1`
+	[ENTER USERNAME] = the username to log in to the Enet app.
+	[ENTER PASSWORD] = the password to log in to the Enet app.
+	[IP ENET SERVER] = the IP from the Enet server.
+You can find it in the Enet app, in the menu `Connected with  xxx.xxx.xx.xx` and here is xxx.xxx.xx.xx the IP
+	Example: `./usr/local/bin/python3.7 enet2mqtt.py --enet_user admin --enet_passwd password01 192.168.1.32 127.0.0.1`
 - Then create the docker image: `sudo docker build -t enet2mqtt-slim .`

 Now that you have the docker image, you can create the docker container